TomKrauss/pks-edit/doc/manual/macro_language.md

 ## PKSMacroC literals

-PKSMacroC supports **literals** for defining int, string, boolean, float, char, string and array type values.
+PKSMacroC supports **literals** for defining int, string, boolean, float, char and string type values.
+Maps and arrays may be specified using _constructor_ expressions, which are similar to literals but support also enclusion of variable references and sub-expressions.

 - `int` values can be defined using either decimal, hexadecimal, octal or binary representation using a C like syntax as for example:
   `-42` (decimal) `0xA0` (hexadecimal) `071` (octal) `0b10010100` (binary).
 To make long numbers more readable, one may inject underscores.
 One million